Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Perast is a tiny, idyllic village on the breathtaking Bay of Kotor (Boka Bay) in Montenegro.
-Despite a mere population of 247, Perast’s rich history, ancient architecture, jaw-dropping views, and romantic waterfront restaurant patios make it a captivating destination.
+Despite a mere population of 269 (the last time they counted), Perast’s rich history, ancient architecture, jaw-dropping views, and romantic waterfront restaurant patios make it a captivating destination.

 The village occupies a thin, sloping strip of land between Mrčevac road (E80), the main roadway around the Bay of Kotor, and Obala Marka Martinovića a low-traffic lane running along the waterfront.
 400 meters off the coast, the islets of St. George (Sveti Đorđe) and Our Lady of the Rocks (Gospa od Škrpjela) are occupied by majestic churches that seem to float on the bay.